Why is this important?

 You should also report what's happened to the department that deals with landlord registration at your local authority.
 However, if you do this, it could mean that the landlord will refuse to rent you the property.

-It is against the law for an agency to ask for payment for:-
+It is against the law for an accommodation or letting agency to ask for payment for:-

 - putting your name on its list or taking your details